Last Updated: 03/21/22 | March 21st, 2022

 St. Christopher’s Gare du Nord at a glance:

 This basic and affordable hostel is in the residential/business neighborhood of Montparnasse in the south part of the city.
 There are lots of restaurants, bars, and supermarkets in the area, and it’s much more “local” than other neighborhoods in town.
-The hostel provides a free basic breakfast and there’s also a large, newly renovated kitchen for guests to use.
+There’s also a large, newly renovated kitchen for guests to use.
 If you get there early, try to get a top bunk, as the bottom ones have very little headspace.
 This also is a great choice if you have an early or late train, as it is close to the Montparnasse station.

 Enjoy Hostel at a glance: